Tomic-Riedel/FAQ-regarding-Flutter/README.md

 # FAQ regarding Flutter
 In the development of Flutter, a lot of questions come up.
 To answer them, Robert Brunhage, Tadas Petra and I (Tomic Riedel) have decided to create a constantly growing document in which we want to answer as many questions as possible.
 How do I learn Flutter, which StateManagement Solution is the best and how can I use Firebase?
 All such questions will be answered in this project.

-The document is a Google Docs document, which you can find here: https://docs.google.com/document/d/1661fkmcB1JFweZhzkLmFY2O7TL7ZEqViOk2PCTetwcg/edit?usp=sharing
+You can find all questions in the "Questions" folder.

 ## How to ask a question
 You have your own question and want us to answer it and include it in the document?
 That's easy: You create an issue in this repository, post your question there and explain it as detailed as possible.
 Once you have done this, it may take 1-2 days for your question to be answered.
 We will respond to your issue as soon as we have included your question in the document!